 - Make the Hash: Heat a large skillet, or cast iron pan, to medium-high and coat with a light brushing of oil.
 In the meantime, bring a stockpot of water to a simmer for the poached eggs.

 - Add the sweet potatoes, diced peppers, chipolte powder, salt, and pepper to the skillet.
 Cook for about 15 minutes, until potatoes are browning and becoming fork tender.
 Add the garlic and zucchini and saute for another 5 minutes-7 minutes.

-- Poach the eggs: Add 2 tablespoons vinegar to simmering water and swirl water together with a spoon.
+- Pan fry your eggs or poach the eggs: Add 2 tablespoons vinegar to simmering water and swirl water together with a spoon.
 Add the eggs, one at a time, to the swirling water and gently swirl the water once all the eggs are back in the water.
 Let cook for 3-5 minutes, depending on how runny you want your yolks.
 Remove eggs from water with slotted spoon.

-- To Serve: Place 1-2 cups of arugula on plate and top with a quarter of the hash.
+- To Serve: Place 1-2 cups of chopped greens on plate and top with a quarter of the hash.
 Top the hash with an egg and drizzle over 1 tablespoon of pesto.
 Hot sauce is optional.